CodeManMike/LoadShedAware/README.md

 ## Files

 - `fetch_schedule.sh`: Fetches the webpage containing the load shedding schedule and checks if the webpage was fetched successfully.
+It uses curl to fetch the webpage and checks if the URL is empty before fetching.
 - `parse_schedule.py`: Parses the fetched webpage to extract the load shedding times and converts the times to datetime objects.
+It uses BeautifulSoup to parse the HTML and find the schedule.
+It then uses regex to find the times and converts the times to datetime objects, subtracting 10 minutes.
 - `schedule_shutdown.sh`: Cancels any previously scheduled shutdown, schedules a new shutdown at the parsed times, and sends a notification about the new schedule.
+It also schedules a notification 10 minutes before shutdown.
 - `send_notification.sh`: Prepares the message based on the type of notification and sends the notification using the Pushbullet API.
+It checks if the notification type and message are not empty before sending.
-- `main.sh`: The main script that runs all the other scripts.
+- `load_shed_aware.sh`: The main script that runs all the other scripts.
 It fetches the load shedding schedule, parses the schedule, schedules the shutdown, sends the notification, and checks if each step was successful.
 - `requirements.txt`: Contains the Python libraries required for the project.

 ## Requirements